flozz/gameboy-examples/README.md

 # GameBoy Examples

 This repository contains example programs for the Nintendo GameBoy video game console.
-The examples are related to articles on my blog (in french).
+The examples are related to articles on my blog (in French).

 ## Examples Index